sternSargentRA/pyTM/Docs/source/ztransforms/properties.rst

     Initial Value Thm; :math:`x[0] = \lim_{z \rightarrow \infty} X(z)`
     Final Value Thm; :math:`x[\infty] = \lim_{z \rightarrow 1} (z-1) X(z)`

-.. [#fprop1] Many of these properties were found on this `Wikipedia Page <http://en.wikipedia.org/wiki/Z-transform>`_.
+.. [#fprop1] Many of these properties are  on this `Wikipedia Page <http://en.wikipedia.org/wiki/Z-transform>`_.
 There you can find proofs for most of them.

 .. [#fprop2] This property is very important in many economic contexts, as will be seen later in this module.